Smaller is better with Samsung’s Gear Sport smartwatch

 The Sport name is a nod to the addition of swim tracking (the watch has five ATM) water-resistance and apps from companies like Speedo.
 Most of those will ultimately filter down to the S3, meaning that the Sport’s standout features moving forward are going to be sizing and pricing, at $299, down from the S3’s initial $349.

-Those pieces, built on top of the the wearable’s growing suite of features, add up to a pretty compelling smartwatch experience.
+Those pieces, built on top of the wearable’s growing suite of features, add up to a pretty compelling smartwatch experience.

 0